-The chase is ready — now the cable needs to go in.
-Cable laying means running wire through a prepared channel or trunking from the junction box to a socket, switch or light fitting.
-The quality of the run determines the safety of the whole installation.
-In Ursynow and Bielany we frequently rewire during renovations — old aluminium wiring cannot handle modern loads.
+The chase is prepared — now the cable has to be installed.
+Cable laying means feeding wire through a ready channel or trunking from the junction box to a socket, switch or light point.
+How well the run is made affects the safety of the entire installation.
+In Ursynow and Bielany we often replace wiring during renovations — old aluminium circuits do not cope with today’s loads.

 Laying cost

-The price depends on run length, cable type and method (in a chase, conduit, trunking or behind plasterboard).
-Chasing is charged separately.
-Laying covers placing the cable, securing it and connecting both ends.
-Materials are supplied by the client.
-All electrical service prices are in the table.
+The cost is based on the run length, the cable type and the installation method (in a chase, conduit, trunking or behind plasterboard).
+Chasing is priced separately.
+Laying includes putting the cable in place, fixing it and terminating both ends.
+Materials are provided by the client.
+All electrical service prices are listed in the table.

 | Service | min | max |